yamagen/plotting-poetry-2025/slide.md

 ---

-### Summary: Vocabulary Compression Patterns in Waka

-- Emphasis on concrete, highly symbolic keywords
-- Tendency to omit abstract, generic, or self-referential nouns and general temporal terms
-- Variation in how the same natural or seasonal motifs are treated across poems

----

-### Key Insights for Future Research
+### Key Insights 2

+- **Unexpectedly low direct frequencies**

-- Unexpectedly low direct frequencies of "ume" (plum), "sakura" (cherry), and "yuki" (snow)
+  - i.e., "ume" (plum), "sakura" (cherry), and "yuki" (snow)

-  → Often subsumed under the generic term “flower” or conveyed metaphorically
+  - Often subsumed under the generic term “flower” or conveyed metaphorically

-- A promising focal point for comparative studies on thematic selection
+- **A promising focal point for comparative studies on thematic selection**

+  - Why do these specific nature terms appear less frequently in waka?
+  - Why did not poets choose simple, direct expressions for these themes? such as "Ume/plum" or "Sakura/cherry"?

 ---